Real Estate Investing Blog

 Seattle Home Prices And Appreciation Rates

 Many real estate experts say that the Seattle’s housing market has risen to record levels fueled in part by Amazon’s historic success, but the tech giant’s hiring has slowed in recent months.
 At the same time, the Seattle housing market has cooled, losing its title as the nation’s hottest real estate market.
-Let’s move on to our top 10 reasons to invest in the Seattle real estate market in 2019.
+The Seattle home prices have been trending up 3% year-over-year.
+Let’s move on to our top 10 reasons to invest in the Seattle real estate in 2019.